mmccoyd/hillside/README.md

 Hillside is _only_ suitable for choc v1 switches and keycaps based on an 18 x 17mm switch spacing, such as the MBK keycaps.
 Not MX ones, nor 18 x 18mm ones such as Work Louder.

-## Hardware
+## Hardware and Build Guide

 See the [wiki](https://github.com/mmccoyd/hillside/wiki)
-  for how to order the PCB and build the board.
+  for PCB ordering, parts links and a build guide with pictures.
 KiCad 6 was used to create the board gerbers.

 See [Forking and Modifying](https://github.com/mmccoyd/hillside/wiki/Forking%20and%20Modifying)